Victoria boliviana: Description

-The lily produces multiple flowers in succession each year, with each opening one at a time and blooming for just two nights.
-The flowers, which are covered in prickles, are white and subsequently turn pink.
+Vegetative characteristics

+It is a large, rhizomatous, aquatic plant with large, petiolate, orbicular, up to 3.2 m wide floating leaves.
+The 7 cm tall rim of the lamina has sharp prickles.
+The upper leaf surface is green and the lower surface is green, blue, or maroon.
+The petiole is prickly.

+Generative characteristics

+The nocturnal, solitary, protogynous, white to pink, prickly, up to 36 cm wide flowers float on the water surface.
+The four 10–15 cm long, and 8–10 cm wide sepals bear prickles.
+The gynoecium consists of 25–36 radially arranged carpels with carpellary appendages.
+The fruit bears 300 black to brown, arillate, globose, 12–13 mm long, and 16–17 mm wide seeds with a distinctive, prominent raphe (i.e., a ridge at the top of the seed).

+Cytology

 The chromosome count is 2n = 2x = 24.

 Taxonomy

-The issue of Victoria taxonomy is complicated through the loss of the type collections of other species.
-In addition, the plants are difficult to collect, due to their enormous size, prickles and their susceptibility to disintegrating, before the material could be properly conserved.
+It was published by Carlos Magdalena and Lucy T. Smith in 2022.
+The type specimen was collected by S. G. Beck in a lagoon by the Yacuma River, Ballivían Province, Bolivia on the 29th of March 1988.

 Delimitation from Victoria cruziana and Victoria amazonica

 Victoria boliviana differs in many different features from the remaining two species of the genus.
 This includes its larger seed and ovule size (each seed being about 70% longer and wider, and over four times as voluminous as those of V. amazonica and V. cruziana), as well as its moderate or intermediate rim height of the leaf lamina.
 Also, unlike V. amazonica and V. cruziana, it lacks trichomes (plant hairs) on its outer tepals and on the ovary.
 The chromosome count is shared with Victoria cruziana, but differs from Victoria amazonica.
 It is also most similar to Victoria cruziana.
 Some features have an overlapping range, however in combination many differences can be observed.